Castelvill/SandstormBox/docs/instructions.md

 **Parameters:**

 - id (variable) - a name for the new event,
-- [scope] (variable vector) - if equal to "_", nothing changes, otherwise this new event will become a function: its context vector will be set to [scope];
 - [loop] (bool) - if true, the new event will be executed in every iteration of the parent process,
-- [override] (bool) - if true, the new event will override an existing event with the same id.
+- [override] (bool) - if true, the new event will override an existing event with the same id,
+- [scope] (variable vector) - NOT-IMPLEMENTED - if equal to "_", nothing changes, otherwise this new event will become a function: its context vector will be set to [scope].

 ## end